trisha-c-a/Subjectivity-Detection-in-News-Articles/README.md

 * Model Training: Implementation of LSTM and transformer encoder models for subjectivity detection.
 * Model Fine-Tuning: Experimentation with fine-tuning BERT and GPT-2 for improved performance.

+## Data

+The data has been taken from [A Corpus for Sentence-level Subjectivity Detection on English News Articles](https://arxiv.org/abs/2305.18034).
+All the data is available in [Data](Data).

 ## Results

 | **Architecture** | **Parameters (In millions)** | **Accuracy (%) - Preprocessed Data** | **Accuracy (%) - Raw Data** |